fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 A relatively simple routine, but just running your system with a known minimum power for a set length of time can ensure the system gets into a known position.
 After the time, you can reset the encoder.

 This method is very situational.
 It should only be used in situations where you have a solid understanding of the system mechanics, and know that the system will not encounter damage when ran for a set length of time.
+This is usually paired with a lower current constraint during the homing operation.

 ### Backlash-compensated homing